Frequently Asked Questions

-Yes, supported languages include: English, French, Spanish, German.
-Additional languages can be easily added.
+Yes, supported languages include: English and Spanish, Additional languages can be easily added.

 Finn AI can also accommodate subtle differences that occur regionally and from customer to customer.
 Native speakers and local testers are used to ensure the customer experience reflects the vernacular and unique requirements of each region.